 Nor had he.
 The south bank was a wicked place, festered with bears and bulls and bloodie dogs.
-But one day he – being curious – followed a player along the street that led to the bridge.
+But one day he – being curious – followed a player from the playhouse in the fields along the street that led to the bridge.

 When he wished to turn back, a gang of ruffians [dogs] chased him.
 He ran through the citie gate, and sought shelter at an inn.